In this article:

 Then add them slowly in to the cake mixture to prevent curdling (splitting).
 If the mixture does curdle, add a little flour.
 Curdling won’t affect the taste but may make the cake a bit heavier and grainier.

 Can you turn plain flour into self-raising flour?

 Yes you can.
-Self-raising flour is plain flour with added baking powder.
-If you’ve run out, simply add 2 level teaspoons baking powder to 225g (8oz) plain flour.
+Self-raising flour is plain flour with added baking powder, so if you've run out of self-raising flour but can't find a recipe with plain four and baking powder you can make your own.
+Simply add 2 level teaspoons baking powder to 225g (8oz) plain flour.